TBG-Pirat3/Test-Cases-Mindmap/README.md

-# Test Case for Web Application
+# Test Cases for Web Application

 List of  Test Cases For Web Application Penetation Testing.